 1).
 Discuss the following with your counselor:

-- Discuss with your counselor the following terms and elements of art: line, value, shape, form, space, color, and texture.
+- Elements of art: line, value, shape, form, space, color, and texture.
 Show examples of each element.

 - Discuss with your counselor the six principles of design: rhythm, balance, proportion, variety, emphasis, and unity.

 3).
-Create a piece of art from at least FOUR of these ways:
+Create or identify art pieces from at least four of these ways: